zloeber/terraform-semi-auto-import/README.md

 # terraform-semi-auto-import

-This makes creating import blocks for your terraform manifests a bit easier.
+This makes creating import blocks some of your terraform manifests a bit easier.

 # Use Case